OWurst/PittCoin/CredibilityModeling/README.md

 ## Credibility Model:
-This folder contains all of the necessary data, scripts, and models required for credibility modeling for financial news.
+This folder contains all of the necessary data and scripts for credibility modeling for financial news.
+To download the pretrained models, go to https://drive.google.com/drive/folders/1itTwKRjA71-3_VaOZ0tNtRKylctiQa1T?usp=drive_link